 The Brigade Patrol Company worked in front clearing minor opposition.
 It met several Spandau posts at the beginning of the climb which will quickly smothered, the crews being effectively dealt with – a few however were taken prisoner and sent back.

-As the steep or part was met at the going became appalling.
+As the steeper part was met at the going became appalling.
 The rocks and boulders became larger – feet became wedged between rocks and progress was necessarily very slow.
 The men were heavily loaded with either a large packs or rucksacks, weapons, ammunition and tools and rests became more frequent.

-It was impossible to work forward in anything like the tactical formation and the Battalion marched slowly along in single file.
-This made the Battalion column very long, but at this stage to halt and deployed even into two columns would have wasted a great deal of time, and would have been difficult to do in the dark without some confusion.
+It was impossible to work forward in anything like the tactical formation and the battalion marched slowly along in single file.
+This made the battalion column very long, but at this stage to halt and deployed even into two columns would have wasted a great deal of time, and would have been difficult to do in the dark without some confusion.
 It also would have complicated to the guiding as there was only one tape being laid and the advance was a very zig-zag affair dictated by going between boulders and rocks.

-Direction was kept by a guide party consisting of Captain Brooks and four men from the Intelligence Section with the leading Company, and a taping party under Lieutenant Gordon the Intelligence Officer carrying between them 2000 yards of tape which was unrolled as the advance proceeded.
+Direction was kept by a guide party consisting of Captain Brooks and four men from the Intelligence Section with the leading company, and a taping party under Lieutenant Gordon, the Intelligence Officer, carrying between them 2000 yards of tape which was unrolled as the advance proceeded.